-- 8.1.1 The general requirements of NFPA 55 shall be followed. - 8.1.2 To determine if a gas is flammable, the rating as listed in ANSI B57.1 shall be used.
+- 8.1.1 The general requirements of NFPA 55 shall be followed. - 8.1.2 To determine if a gas is flammable, the rating as listed in CGA V-1, Standard for Compressed Gas Cylinder Valve Outlet and Inlet Connections, shall be used.